 Mindfulness doesn’t just mean meditation.
 As defined by mindfulness expert Jon Kabat-Zinn, mindfulness is purposefully paying attention to thoughts and emotions without judgment.
 It is really about living experiencing life in the moment (2015).

 As people begin to observe these thoughts and learn how the mind generates beliefs, they can determine which beliefs are genuine and which aren’t.
 With time and practice, mindfulness allows people to no longer live on auto-pilot as prisoners of our own minds.

 Since emotions are affiliated with beliefs and beliefs are associated with thoughts, it’s valuable for people to take the time to observe their minds in action (2015).

 Cognitive Behavioral Therapy

 CBT’s focus is on changing the way people think and shape their beliefs, not on changing people’s external environment.

 When the mind is aware and conscious it sees thoughts, beliefs, and emotions distinctly.
 The unconscious mind can’t discern those things as clearly.

 New mind-body therapies such as PSYCH-K and transcranial electrical stimulation are being used to uproot the false beliefs that create people’s negative perceptions.
 In the same way that meditation can re-wire the brain, this kind of therapy rewires the neurons to alter cellular memory.

 Each psychology discipline offers respective approaches to handling false and limiting beliefs.
 At the core of each of them is the hope of gaining awareness of thoughts, creating a better understanding of one’s belief system.

 There are a large number of students who experience little life satisfaction, resilience, or meaning (Seligman, Ernst, Gillham, Reivich, & Linkins, 2009).
 Positive education can help students combat their false beliefs and reduce them before they enter adulthood.

 Research on positive education has shown that it not only improves a student’s academic achievement but also increases students’ strengths and decreases depression.

 When placed in a positive learning environment at a young age, not only will a student see external improvement in behavior and participation, but the student will also learn how to foster his or her individual strengths (Sheila M. Clonan et. al, 2004).

 A meta-analysis conducted by Sin and Lyubomirksy (2009) with 4,266 participants found that positive psychology interventions increase happiness and decrease depressive symptoms significantly.
-These interventions can help students adjust in their developmental stage without feeling anxious about looking inwards to study their thoughts objectively.
+These interventions can help students adjust to their developmental stage without feeling anxious about looking inwards to study their thoughts objectively.

 Al Taher, R. (2015).
 What Has Positive Education Research Taught Us?
-Retrieved from https://positivepsychologyprogram.com/positive-education-research/
+Retrieved from https://positivepsychologyprogram.com/what-is-positive-education/

 Chartier, L.M.
 (2010).
 Powerful unconscious beliefs.
 Health and Healing. http://healthandhealingonline.com/powerful-unconscious-beliefs/